 Transparently sourced from 100% pasture-raised, grass-fed cattle, these naturally dried hides are the complete hide.
 They are NOT stripped, processed with toxic chemicals, or dyed like many industrially made rawhide.

 The BIG Difference: Industrial rawhide, with the use of toxic chemicals, only uses a portion of the hide after the top portion has been removed for tanning.
 This allows dogs to chew and consume industrial rawhide way quickly, opening the door to blockages and choking concerns.

 Our Beef Hide Rolls are long-lasting and will provide healthy chewing for even the most aggressive chewers!
 Chewing is one of the best mental and physical activities a dog can participate in!

+Can Dogs Eat Hair?
+Yes!
+Hair is actually very beneficial to the digestive tract (think of it like a pipe cleaner).
+It also delivers good levels of fiber and manganese!
 As humans, it throws us off, but your pup is a carnivore; it doesn't slow them down, it actually excites them!
 A dog's nose doesn't miss much, and having hair left on a chew gives them more smells to work with!
 Additionally, it feeds their canine drives by allowing them to "de-fluff" and pick at the chew before gnawing it down!

 Ingredients: 100% Beef Hide Sourcing: White Oak Pastures in Bluffton, GA

 We are proud to work with family farms committed to raising animals free of added hormones, antibiotics, chemicals, and pesticides.